The American Association of Lutheran Churches

 Click here to go directly to the AALC’s website

-A sister synod and partner in ministry of:
+A sister synod and a full partner in ministry with:

 Click here to go directly to the LCMS’s website

 Prior to 1988 there were three major Lutheran church bodies in America: Lutheran Church in America (LCA), Lutheran Church-Missouri Synod (LCMS) and American Lutheran Church (ALC).
 On January 1, 1988 the LCA, the ALC and another smaller church body, the Association of Evangelical Lutheran Churches (AELC) merged to form the largest Lutheran church body in America, the Evangelical Lutheran Church in America (ELCA).

 Twelve ALC congregations chose not to enter into the ELCA merger; and prior to the merger, on November 7, 1987, they formed their own Lutheran church body, The American Association of Lutheran Churches (The AALC).
 The pastors and congregations held firmly that the Bible is the inspired and inerrant Word of God, and they saw the ELCA moving further away from that foundation.
 From 1987 to 2009, The AALC has grown from 12 congregations to 78 congregations and formed their own seminary, American Lutheran Theological Seminary (ALTS), which is now located on the campus of Concordia Theological Seminary, Fort Wayne, Indiana.